 Farokh Engineer revealed, “Ajit and me used to often exchange notes and he always consulted me on moves that he made as captain.
 We go back a long way —right from the time we played against each other in inter-collegiate cricket on the maidans of Mumbai.
 He was a shrewd captain, but he was such an underestimated batsman for some reason.
 Basically, a front foot player, his crisp play was beautiful to watch.
 Surely, he had the game to score more than just one Test century (v NZ in 1967-68).”

 Prime Minister Narendra Modi, remembering Ajit Wadekar after the former India captain’s demise, tweeted, “Ajit Wadekar will be remembered for his rich contribution to Indian cricket.
 A great batsman & wonderful captain, he led our team to some of the most memorable victories in our cricketing history.
 He was also respected as an effective cricket administrator.
 Pained by his demise.”
 (Sic) (In picture: Ajit Wadekar with Lata Mangeshkar at an event)

-Former Indian cricket captain Ajit Wadekar, passed away at the age of 77, on 15th August, 2018 in Mumbai, after a prolonged illness.
-We have exclusive pictures that showcase the best moments of the Indian cricketing great, Ajit Wadekar
+Former Indian cricket captain Ajit Wadekar, passed away at the age of 77, on August 15, 2018, in Mumbai, after a prolonged illness.
+On his first death anniversary, we bring you some exclusive pictures that showcase the best moments of the Indian cricketing great, Ajit Wadekar

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe